fsanzl/txt2tei/README.md

 * pandas
 * datetime
 * unidecode
+* lxml

+txt2tei runs on lxml and tei2txt on BS4.
+They may be unified in the future though.

 # Installation

-Download the python scripts and the file sexos.csv in the same directory
+Download the python scripts and the files sexos.csv, config.py and authors.xml in the same directory

 ## Use

+Edit config.py with your edition data and run the following commands:

 ```bash
 ./txt2tei.py tabularfile.txt